Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: VAR Approximate HSMMs

 \subsubsection{State-dwell parameters and non-local priors}

 Next, we specify the priors for the state dwell parameters $\bm{\lambda}^{\,j}$.
 We consider two choices: the negative binomial distribution, and the geometric distribution (corresponding to the \HMM).
-The negative binomial dwell distribution is parameterized by its mean and overdispersion parameter as $\bm{\lambda}^{\,j} = \{m^{\, j}, \rho^{\,j}\}$, whose probability mass function, shifted to have strictly positive support, is given by
+The negative binomial dwell distribution is parameterized by its mean and overdispersion parameter as $\bm{\lambda}^{\,j} = \{m^{\, j}, \rho^{\,j}\}$ and constitutes a parsimonious extension of the geometric distribution, with the ability to capture over and under dispersion with only one extra parameter.
+The probability mass function of a negative-binomial, shifted to have strictly positive support, is given by